 Optimal Layout and Image Use

 The location and size of key items on your site plays a direct role in your conversion numbers.
-In fact, a study conduced by Visual Website Optimizer showed that including larger images on product pages can increase the conversion rate by as much as 9%.
+In fact, a study conduced by VWO showed that including larger images on product pages can increase the conversion rate by as much as 9%.
 That’s pretty significant!

 And while images are definitely a good thing in terms of increasing engagement and encouraging conversions, too many can be distracting, especially if you’re trying to cross-sell on a single product page.
 Too many related product widgets or promotional offers can make your site cluttered and unintuitive, according to Shopify, which has a direct and negative impact on conversions.